-Quotas allow a system administrator to limit the maximum amount of disc space a user or group can consume in a directory.
-Quotas are set by root, and can be set for both individual users and/or groups.
-Before a file is written to a partition where quotas have been set, the quota of the creator's group is checked first.
-If a quota for that group exists, the size of the file is counted towards that group's quota.
-If no quota exists for the group, the owner's user quota is checked before the file is written.
+Quotas allow a system administrator to limit the maximum amount of disk space a user or group can consume in a directory.
+Quotas are set by root, and can be specified for individual users and/or groups.
+Before a file is written to a partition where quotas have been set, the quota of the creator's group is checked.
+If a quota exists for that group, then the file size is counted towards the group's quota.
+If no quota exists for that group, then the owner's user quota is checked before the file is written.
+In a similar manner, inode usage for specific functions can be controlled if a user over-uses the allocated space.